Suped

 What happens after you submit

-After submission, expect Microsoft to review the supplied IPs, domains, and evidence against Outlook.com policies.
-The reply usually focuses on whether the sender should keep waiting, correct a configuration problem, reduce unwanted mail, or use the IP delisting path.
+After submission, expect Microsoft to review the supplied evidence for the affected IPs and domains against Outlook.com policies.
+The response can ask the sender to wait, correct a configuration problem, reduce unwanted mail, or use the IP delisting path.

 Flowchart showing evidence checks before Microsoft sender support submission.

-Do not stop monitoring after the first reply.
-Microsoft filtering can change gradually as complaint rates, sending patterns, and recipient engagement change.
-If you are dealing with recurring Microsoft problems, keep a rolling log of tests and compare the incident with a broader Microsoft blocking issues checklist.
+Keep monitoring after the first reply.
+Microsoft filtering changes as complaint rates and sending patterns change.
+New IPs also need time to build reputation.
+For recurring problems, keep a rolling log of tests and compare the incident with a broader Microsoft blocking issues checklist.

 For B2B delivery problems, the general Outlook.com sender form is often not the whole answer because tenant policies, quarantine settings, and security gateways affect the result.
 Use the separate Microsoft contact options guidance when the affected recipients are business tenants rather than consumer Outlook.com mailboxes.